adnammit/media-client/README.md

 * can i filter cards like a table? or can i make a table look like cards? -- yeah i think you just... filter the list...?
 * show which filter buttons are selected
 * get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
+* fix referenceError in sub menus in mobile navbar

 ## Type Support for `.vue` Imports in TS